 - Go directly to the hospital.
 Insurance companies will use any excuse to deny a truck accident claim – including a victim’s failure to seek immediate medical care for injuries.
 Don’t risk the truck company avoiding responsibility because you delayed medical attention.
 Go to the doctor right away, even if you don’t feel injured.

-- Give your side of the story to police.
+- Give your side of the story to the police.
 Don’t let the truck driver’s version of events be the only one that makes it into the police report.
 Tell your side of the story as well.
 When asked whether or not you have injuries, say you don’t know.
 You could have injuries with delayed symptoms.
 Don’t say for sure until you’ve seen a doctor.

 - Never agree to the first settlement amount an insurance company offers you.
 Odds are high that it’s far less than your case is actually worth.
 Even if the agent says it’s the “top” or “final” offer, don’t say yes until you’ve spoken to a lawyer.